Visiting Lisbon

 There are usually vegetarian (if not vegan) options at most restaurants, but gluten-free can be harder to find.
 (Those places do exist tho.)

 Alfama Rio – (Closed Sundays) Unassuming restaurant with amazing authentic Portuguese food.
 Most of the servers there don’t speak a lot of English, but they will still try to help you out and get you what you want.
 Some of the best food we’ve had in all of Lisbon, and some of the best people.
 If you come after 5PM, Sandra will be there and she’s fluent in English.
+Edit: Sandra no longer works there, but the food is still good!
 If you go without us, tell them Alison and Brady sent you!
 I often do the burger, the frango salada (salad with shredded chicken and a light sesame dressing), or the prego, while Brady usually has the pica-pĂŁo, but we’ve never had a bad meal there ever.
-If you end up there on a Thursday, ask about their feijoada de choco, which is a bean and cuttlefish stew that Brady absolutely adores.)
+If you end up there on a Thursday, ask about their feijoada de choco, which is a bean and cuttlefish stew that Brady absolutely adores.
 They’re sometimes closed during holidays since they work the markets instead, so have a fallback just in case.

 York Bar – (CASH ONLY – Closed Tuesdays and every last Wednesday of the month.)
 Their chicken (frango), bifana (get it with the cheese) and their hot dogs are top notch.
 That’s not why you go though.
 It’s a family run place where the two brothers and one sister are absolute clowns and you will adore them.
 They play a lot of practical jokes on customers, and we love them for it.

 Bonjardim – Order the chicken.
 Trust me.
-Their frango assado is amazing, but go easy on the piri piri sauce, it packs a punch.
+Their frango assado is amazing, but go easy on the piri-piri sauce, it packs a punch.
 (I always suggest putting a little on your plate and then dipping the chicken into it to gauge your spice tolerance.)
-Another bonus, the food comes out lightening fast, since they are roasting chickens all day long.
+Another bonus, the food comes out lightning fast, since they are roasting chickens all day long.
 Also fairly inexpensive, given the quality of the food and the fact that it’s so close to the touristy center of town.
-They get JAMMED UP starting around 7PM, so try to plan for a little bit of a wait, or go in off-hours.
+They get JAMMED UP starting around 6PM, so try to plan for a little bit of a wait, or go in off-hours.

 Clube de Fado – If you are coming to Portugal, you should probably listen to some Fado.
 There is no shortage of places to go to listen to Fado, but my favorite (which has been a hit with guests) is Clube do Fado in Alfama.
 One word of VERY SERIOUS WARNING: when the lights drop, shut the fuck up.
 Don’t move.
 Listen.
 They will get very angry at even a whisper, as fado is a highly revered and cherished type of music here.
 If you aren’t ready for that kind of commitment, go to a less formal fado place – there are plenty around.
 The food at Club de Fado is very good, but on the more expensive side.
 No formal wear is required, but try not to dress sloppy.